Change of Address Checklist for 2024: Who to Notify When You Move

 • Smart home apps (for your TV, thermostat, doorbell, etc)

-From your utility provider and car insurance company to your best friend in New York City, there are a lot of people to let know about your upcoming move.
+From your utility provider and car insurance company to your best friend in New York City, there are many people to let know about your upcoming move.
 Fortunately, this checklist will help you keep your ducks in a row.

-Contact all of the people and organizations on this list to ensure all of your mail, packages, important documents, and friends make it over to your new place without any hiccups!
+Contact all the people and organizations on this list to ensure all your mail, packages, important documents, and friends make it over to your new place without any hiccups!

 Would you like to learn more about changing your address?
-Check out Move.org for How to Change Your Address and Forward Your Mail.
+Check out our guide for How to Change Your Address and Forward Your Mail.

 When you’re moving, don’t forget to inform everyone on this complete change of address checklist, including your credit card company and other financial institutions, insurance company, subscription services, utility provider, health insurance company, and the United States Postal Service.

-Remember that even if you fill out a change of address form with USPS, you’ll still need to inform every party individually so that they can change their records to reflect your new address.
-Mail forwarding only lasts a year, so if you fail to do so, your mail might start getting lost in transit.
+Remember—even if you fill out a change of address form with USPS, you’ll still need to inform every party individually so they can change their records to reflect your new address.
+Mail forwarding only lasts a year, so if you fail to do so, your mail might eventually get lost in transit.

-You can easily make an address change when making a home or office move by changing it online or in-person at your local post office.
+You can easily update your home or office address when you move by changing it online or in-person at your local post office.
 You’ll need to provide your current address and new address and answer questions about whether your move is permanent or temporary, etc.

 Once you complete this form, the postal service will forward mail to your new address for 12 months for just $1.10.
 However, you’ll still want to inform your bank, subscription services, and other institutions directly to continue getting mail at your new address beyond the first year.